Optimal Causal Annotations: An Application to Casenotes in Social Services: Related work

 \section{Related work}

+\begin{revision} A significant line of work in operations focuses on the \textit{operations of data annotation}, and therefore the operational data lifecycle of AI.
+The central importance of strategically collecting data under binding budget constraints is a throughline from early work focused on crowdsourcing annotations \citep{wang2017cost,ipeirotis2010quality} to recent work on even more data-hungry modern multi-modal AI systems \citep{liao2025minority,JMLR:v26:23-0292}.
+Our work focuses on how the goal of \textit{informing better decisions} via causal effect estimation \textit{changes how we should optimally collect data}. \end{revision}

 Our model is closest to optimizing a validation set for causal inference with missing outcomes, which can be broadly useful for causal inference with non-standard measurement error.
 Typical distributional conditions for non-standard measurement error \citep{schennach2016recent} are generally inapplicable to text or images, our motivating application.

-The most related work is that of \cite{naoki2023dsl,zrnic2024active}, which leverages the fact that sampling probabilities for data annotation are known to obtain doubly-robust estimation via causal inference.
-These works generally address non-causal estimands such as mean estimation and M-estimation (therefore without discussion of treatment effect estimation).
-Our batched adaptive allocation protocol is closest to \citep{hahn2011adaptive}, which studied a two-stage procedure for estimating the ATE, although the goals of estimation are very different.
-They consider a proportional asymptotic and a two-stage procedure, and show asymptotic equivalence of their batched adaptive estimator to the optimal asymptotic variance.
-However, \citep{hahn2011adaptive} and other papers focus on allocating treatments, while we allocate probability of revealing the outcome for a datapoint (i.e via expert annotation); the optimization problem is different. \citet{li2024csbae} also considers a double machine learning version of \citet{hahn2011adaptive}, though our estimator is different and we further characterize the closed-form optimal sampling probabilities, yielding additional analysis.
+The most related works are those of \citet{naoki2023dsl}, which assumes that sampling probabilities for data annotation are known in order to obtain doubly-robust pseudo-outcomes, and \citet{zrnic2024active} which does optimize data sampling probabilities, but not for causal estimation.
+Both of these papers address non-causal estimands such as mean or M-estimation, whereas we focus on treatment effect estimation.

+Our work follows the basic approach of finding outcome annotation probabilities that optimize the semiparametric efficient lower bound, whether via batch or full adaptivity. \citet{hahn2011adaptive} studied a two-stage procedure for estimating the ATE with a proportional asymptotic and showed asymptotic equivalence of their batched adaptive estimator to the optimal asymptotic variance.
+Other treatment-choice variants in the same framework include \citet{kato2020efficient,cook2024semiparametric,li2024csbae}. \citet{ao2024prediction} study which units to sample and label, but for a different estimand of a single population mean under a new algorithm, whereas we post-hoc annotate outcomes for the average treatment effect.
+Crucially, prior papers allocate treatment, while we allocate the probability of revealing the outcome.
+We face new technical challenges of finite-sample instability from \textit{multiplied} inverse importance weights, where our closed-form characterization yields insights and our improvements from balancing-weight methods for final estimation.